 Accommodations at Los Tarrales Eco Lodge (B,L,D)

-Those that wish can greet the dawn beside the lodge, scanning the mature trees that grow along an open soccer field for a variety of species such as Yellow-naped Parrot and Pacific Parakeet – these parrots may provide great scope views as they perch and socialize in the early morning light.
+Those that wish can greet the dawn beside the lodge, scanning the mature trees that grow along an open soccer field for a variety of species such as Yellow-naped Parrot and Pacific Parakeet—these parrots may provide great scope views as they perch and socialize in the early morning light.
 We then enjoy breakfast, watching the birds as they busily go about their morning.
 Hummingbirds love the blooming hedgerow next to the building, putting on an energetic show.
+Then, it’s time to pack up and head to our next exciting destination.

-After breakfast at the hotel, we check out and travel to Antigua Guatemala, stopping en route at Finca Chichavac, located in Tecpan.
+After breakfast at the hotel, we check out and travel to Antigua Guatemala, stopping in route at Finca Chichavac, located in Tecpan.
 Finca Chichavac is in the mountain forest biome of Sierra de Tecpan, 30 miles from La Antigua Guatemala at an altitude of 8200 feet.
-Today we look for the Pink-headed Warbler, easily observed in this pine-oak forest that dominates much of the interior highlands of Guatemala.
+Today we look for the Pink-headed Warbler again, easily observed in this pine-oak forest that dominates much of the interior highlands of Guatemala.

 This beautiful warbler occurs in the same forest type where we may find Tufted Flycatcher, Olive Warbler, Gray Silky-flycatcher, Band-backed Wren, Cinnamon-bellied Flowerpiercer, Hooded Grosbeak, and possibly the rare Black-capped Siskin.
 We may also see a few friends we know from back home: Steller’s Jay, Acorn Woodpecker, Hutton’s Vireo, and Spotted Towhee.
 Warblers are here in good number and species may include Red-faced, Rufous-capped (a local form), Golden-browed, Townsend’s, and Hermit.

-After lunch, we continue to bird nearby, and then start making our way to Antigua Guatemala.
+After lunch, we start making our way to Antigua Guatemala.
 Enjoy some free time to look around the city from our well-situated and delightful lodgings.
 We have dinner at the hotel and spend the night in this beautiful city.
 Take an after-dinner stroll to admire the lights and historic buildings.

 Accommodation at Posada de Don Rodrigo, Antigua (B,L,D)

-Accommodation at the Clarion Suites Hotel, Guatemala City (B,L,D)
+Accommodations at Clarion Suites Hotel, Guatemala City (B,L,D)

-Our main tour ends this morning with a transfer to the international airport for flights today.
+Our main tour ends this morning with a transfer to the international airport for flights out today at leisure.
 (B)

 Cost of the Journey

-The cost of this journey is $TBD* DBL / $TBD* SGL, per person, from Guatemala City.
+The cost of this journey is $3890 DBL / $4190 SGL, per person, from Guatemala City.
 This cost is based on double occupancy and includes all accommodations; meals as specified in the itinerary, group airport transfers, professional guide services, local park and other area entrance fees, and miscellaneous program expenses.
+Cost of the Tikal extension is $1396 DBL / $1650 SGL, per person, and includes the round-trip flight to Flores, Guatemala.

 Rick lives in Oakland, NJ with his wife Patricia and two teenage children, Jack and Annabel.
 Rick has led birding trips for a number of years as a volunteer associate naturalist for NJ Audubon and a preserve monitor for The Nature Conservancy.
 He just completed his 30th world series of birding event, raising dollars for endangered species recovery efforts.
 His passion for conservation started during his college years at Rutgers where he majored in Biology and he has been a trustee of the Conserve Wildlife Foundation of NJ since 2000.
 More recently his volunteer and fundraising efforts for The Raptor Trust, the largest wild bird rehabilitation center on the east coast, resulted in his recent addition to their board of trustees in 2018.
 In his spare time besides birding, Rick enjoys playing tennis, street hockey, and is also a youth hockey coach.